xaynetwork/xayn_ts_sdk/README.md

   by publishers server.
 This will be renamed soon candidates are `PersonalizationApi` and `ManagementApi`, through it's not fixed.

-- Currently the library only builds ECMScript modules, in the coming days we will add support for at least some of the other still commonly used module format.

 - The implementation has a lot of potential for improvement in the future it will like be auto generated from our internal API specification.